KBCA

 KBCA (channel 41) is a television station in Alexandria, Louisiana, United States, affiliated with the digital multicast network Heroes & Icons.
-The station is owned by Wilderness Communications, and broadcasts from a transmitter in Oakdale, Louisiana.
+The station is owned by Delta Media Corporation, and broadcasts from a transmitter in Oakdale, Louisiana.

 History

 Early history

 In early 2004, rumors had been spreading in the Alexandria market of a possible new television station to be launched.
 Local media insiders believed White Knight Broadcasting, then owners of Fox affiliate WNTZ (channel 48) was negotiating the purchase of the new channel with plans of moving the Fox affiliation to it.
 Eventually, upon petitioning the Federal Communications Commission (FCC) for the new channel, the plans were denied.
 The owners of White Knight eventually spoke to the previous of owners of WNTZ, Delta Media Corporation.
 Delta Media executives created a new corporate name, Dimension Broadcasting (a shell company for Wilderness Communications, LLC, another shell broadcasting company Delta Media owned and operated), and petitioned the FCC for the new license and won, becoming Dimension's charter station.

-KBCA first signed on the air on June 1, 2005 as a WB affiliate.
-At the time of KBCA's sign-on, The WB Television Network had a group of cable-only stations in markets below the top 99 television media markets in the United States, called The WB 100+ Station Group.
-Since the WB 100+ was created before digital television was easily available in the United States, most WB 100+ stations were only available on cable, with a few over-the-air broadcast stations.
-Prior to KBCA's sign-on, the WB was only available to local cable subscribers.
+KBCA first signed on the air on June 1, 2005, as an affiliate of The WB.
+At the time of KBCA's sign-on, The WB had a group of cable-only stations in markets below the top 99 television media markets in the United States, called The WB 100+ Station Group.
+Since The WB 100+ was created before digital television was easily available in the United States, most WB 100+ stations were only available on cable, with a few over-the-air broadcast stations.
+Prior to KBCA's sign-on, The WB was only available to local cable subscribers.
 During this time, the "WB station" in Alexandria was identified by two different station call letters.
-It was known as "KAXN" WB channel 65.
+It was known as "KAXN" channel 65.